 It is no longer enough to only have years of experience teaching.
 After No Child Left Behind and other academic quantification measures, teachers are almost solely evaluated by their success in the classroom.
 A master’s degree in the field of education can give you more educational theory and classroom skills, as well as more hands-on student teaching experience with a mentor.
 After a master’s program, you will be able to achieve better results in the classroom and have more job security and higher pay.

 Teachers in Detroit starting out with a master’s degree can expect to earn $3,000, more annually than a new teacher with a bachelor’s degree.
-In five years, the differential rises to more than $5,000 and upwards with additional years of experience, according to a Detroit Public Schools 2015-16 salary schedule.
+In five years, the differential rises to more than $5,000 and upwards with additional years of experience, according to the Detroit Public Schools 2015-16 salary schedule.

 Interstate reciprocity is a program that allows teachers certified in one state to teach in another state.
 To find out which other state teaching licenses can be used in Michigan, visit the Teach.com reciprocity page.